translate/amagama/docs/installation.rst

       DB_HOST = "localhost"

-   This is a side effect of how Postgres is installed on Ubuntu and other systems.
+   This is a side effect of how PostgreSQL is installed on Ubuntu and other systems.